 A clean install is when you reboot your computer to the original Windows files.
 This means all your documents, folders, apps, etc., will be erased.
-Things like Microsoft Office, printers, and even media players will no longer exist on your computer.
+Microsoft Office, printers, and even media players will no longer exist on your computer.
 Sometimes this is needed to fix a frustrating error such as this one.
 It is truly a way to start fresh.